 Augustana College has dual-degree engineering agreements with three Universities: Columbia University, the University of Minnesota, and Washington University in St. Louis.
 Each agreement specifies that a student who completes the prerequisites will be admitted to the partner school.
 For each institution and field of engineering, there is specified set of courses to be completed at Augustana.
-These requirements are detailed on the "Course Requirements for Engineering Plans" page.
+These requirements are detailed in Course Requirements for Engineering Plans.
 Students will receive a B.A. from Augustana in addition to a B.S. in engineering from the partner University.

-The University of Minnesota's College of Science and Engineering offers dual-degree engineering options in a number of areas, including aerospace, biomedical, chemical, civil, computer, electrical, geological, materials, and mechanical engineering.
+The University of Minnesota College of Science and Engineering offers dual-degree engineering options in a number of areas, including aerospace, biomedical, chemical, civil, computer, electrical, geological, materials, and mechanical engineering.
 Two tracks are available.
-In Plan I, the B.A./B.S. track, a GPA of 2.8 or higher is required for most engineering areas (biomedical, chemical, and mechanical engineering now require a 3.2 technical GPA) and you should apply to Minnesota during the spring (March 1) of your junior year.
-Under Plan II, the B.A./M.S. track, you can complete a master of science degree in engineering after completing a bachelor's degree in mathematics or science at Augustana.
+In Plan I, the B.A./B.S. track, a GPA of 2.8 or higher is required for most engineering areas (biomedical, chemical, and mechanical engineering now require a 3.2 technical GPA).
+Students are recommended submit their application during the spring, starting March 1, of their junior year.
+Under Plan II, the B.A./M.S. track, students can obtain an M.S. in engineering after completing a bachelor's degree in mathematics or science at Augustana.
 Although this process typically involves completing some undergraduate engineering courses at the University, the total number of courses varies by department and specialty area.
 Students usually can complete the master's degree in two years.
-Students in both plans complete the same pre-engineering courses, which are listed "Course Requirements for Engineering Plans" page.
+Students in both plans complete the same pre-engineering courses, which are listed in Course Requirements for Engineering Plans.